RickBrannan/prot-james/README.md

 ## Protevangelium of James Greek Morphology

-This project uses the OpenText.org edition of the _Protevangelium of James_ as its basis, which OpenText.org have licensed as [CC-BY-SA-4.0](http://creativecommons.org/licenses/by-sa/4.0/).
+This project uses the OpenText.org edition of the _Protevangelium of James_ ([found here](https://github.com/OpenText-org/non_NT_annotation/tree/master/proto-james))
+as its basis, which OpenText.org have licensed as [CC-BY-SA-4.0](http://creativecommons.org/licenses/by-sa/4.0/).
 Regarding source and original license of the Greek text, the following note is in the data provided by OpenText.org:

 > This text is freeware.
 Originally transcribed by Rolf Mainz in Bremen, Germany on an Atari computer (!).
 Transferred
 > to PC formate by Wieland Willker.
 The text is basically a mixture of codex C (Paris 1454, 10th CE, considered by